knaw-huc/annorepo/docs/api-usage.md

     "BasicContainer",
     "AnnotationCollection"
   ],
-  "label": "A Container for Web Annotations"
+  "label": "A Container for Web Annotations", "readOnlyForAnonymousUsers": true
 }
 ```